rkyzk/poetry-2023/public/documents/MANUALTESTS.md

 ### Testing Features

-If logging in is necessary, log in with username: admin, password: superuser, unless specified otherwise.
+If logging in is necessary, log in as admin unless specified otherwise.

+The device used: MacBook Air (OS Ventura 13.2.1)
+Browser: Google Chrome Version 119.0.6045.199

+Click the links for tests results on Safari and Firefox

 #### Navigation Bar